 What’s Next

 The real question is how long White can play this out before the novelty wears off.
 Fighters don’t stay cheap, and boxing audiences don’t buy patience.
-Zuffa’s brand buys time — but promoters get impatient when sanctioning fees and TV slots pile up without return.
+Zuffa’s brand buys time but promoters get impatient when sanctioning fees and TV slots pile up without return.

 Best-case, they groom one or two breakout names.
 Worst-case, they end up paying fringe contenders what ESPN or Matchroom already won’t.
-The difference will come down to matchmaking — who they throw to the wolves, and when.
+The difference will come down to matchmaking and who they throw to the wolves, and when.

-If Zuffa’s first card looks like the roster sounds, it’ll be a proving ground — not a launch.
+If Zuffa’s first card looks like the roster sounds, it’ll be a proving ground, not a launch.
 And in boxing, that’s risky.
 ‘Building internally’ sounds smart until your prospects start losing before anyone knows their names.

 Click here to subscribe to our FREE newsletter